gquetel/gaur/README.md

 # GAUR

 GAUR is a parser-based instrumentation framework designed to collect **lexical, syntactic, and explicit semantic observations** for application-level intrusion detection systems (AIDS).
-It operates by automatically instrumenting parsers generated with **GNU Bison**, enabling fine-grained, semantically meaningful data collection at **parse time**, with **negligible runtime overhead** and **no runtime natural language processing**.
+It operates by automatically instrumenting GNU Bison grammars, enabling data collection at **parse time**, with **negligible runtime overhead** and **no runtime natural language processing**.

+The instrumentation method is further described in our paper: TODO

+Examples of instrumented applications are available at [gaur-instrumented-apps](https://github.com/gquetel/gaur-instrumented-apps/).
 # Installation

 To build GAUR, the following tools are required: